Plac3hold3r/MvxScaffolding/docs/template_vs.md

 You can select the ℹ️ or row to get more details about a specific option.

 ![Windows Template Studio screenshot](../docs/resources/vs_template_native_platform_options.png)

+Once you are satisfied with your choices select `Next` to continue.

 ### 4. Confirmation summary